Cuba: La Isla Grande

 Meals Included: Breakfast, Dinner

 After breakfast, we leave Bayamo and drive to Tortuguilla Beach, where we stop for a light lunch and a chance to swim in the Caribbean waters.
-We then continue to Baracoa, a quaint town surrounded by lush, tropical mountains and gold-sand beaches.
+We then continue to Baracoa, a quaint town surrounded by lush, tropical mountains and black-sand beaches.
 Founded in 1512, Baracoa was the first Spanish settlement in Cuba and served as the capital for three years.
 Its location on the easternmost tip of the island left it open to attacks from pirates, smugglers and the English, so three forts were constructed in the 18th century for protection.

 The city has only been accessible by road since the 1960s and this has left it largely off the tourist route.
 However, the area is renowned for cocoa growing and chocolate production, while the Malecon on the northeast side of town is considered the first ocean drive in the Caribbean.
 There is also a strong indigenous influence here and El Yunque (an anvil-shaped mountain mentioned by Christopher Columbus in his diaries) used to be home to various indigenous communities.
 We arrive in the late afternoon and enjoy a walking tour before checking into our casas particulares.